samuelkarp/amazon-ecs-agent/agent/functional_tests/README.md

   `iptables -t nat -A OUTPUT -d 169.254.170.2 -p tcp -m tcp --dport 80 -j REDIRECT --to-ports 51679` and `export TEST_TASK_IAM_ROLE_NET_HOST=true`

-### Custom Agent
+### Windows

-If you want to change the tests to point to a custom agent exe:
-Before running these tests, record the directory where the binary is present in the `ECS_WINDOWS_TEST_DIR` environment variable.
+Before running these tests, you should build the ECS agent (as `amazon-ecs-agent.exe`) and record the directory where the binary is present in the `ECS_WINDOWS_TEST_DIR` environment variable.

 #### Environment variables
 You can configure the following environment variables to change test